AndreSantos0/aw-project-group35/micro-frontends/user.md

     Allows teams to be assigned to specific backend actions' implementation (separation of concerns).
     Brings the possibility of a reusable authentication and registration page for other systems or applications.
     This micro-frontend is independent since its only responsibility is the management of user sessions and user account details which also promotes simplicity.
-    Allows the possibility of data storage separation (users´ data can be stored server-side while products and statisitics information data can be obtained in an external way).
+    Allows the possibility of data storage separation (users´ data can be stored server-side while products and statisitics information data can be obtained from outside).

+* Bad:
-* Bad: User session information may need to be shared between micro-frontends (eg: storage of user favourite products).
+    User session information may need to be shared between micro-frontends (eg: storage of user favourite products).

-## More Information

-* ???